OpenDataLiteracy/WSL-AMF/interviews/summaries.md

 **Salmon Recovery/Recreation and Conservation** --Highly downloaded datasets, metadata is mediocre, sophisticated user--
-- Use the portal as an authoratative source of data
+- Use the portal as an authoratative source for datasets (rather than wondering if an emailed dataset is the right version)
 - Request other agencies to put their data on portal and maintain it (e.g. Ecology)
 - They know other agencies use their data and they are happy to not have to hear from them for data requests
 - They use data.wa.gov to find spatial data and legacy datasets (e.g. old data that was not appended with new data)